ttulka/prelinks/README.md

 # PreLinks - cached before clicked

-This simple plugin loads and caches pages when the user shows a mere intention to visit a link (she moves the cursor over the link).
+This simple plugin loads and caches pages when the user shows a mere *intention to visit a link* - she just moves the cursor over the link and the target page is cached.

-That results in a very quick navigating among pages, lower load, and better user experience.
+That results in a very **quick navigating** among pages, **lower load**, and **better user experience**.

+Once cached switching between links is super quick, the HTTP request is performed only once.

+HTML head elements are merged, scripts are executed.

+Small and easy to use.

+Best fit for server-side rendered websites.

 ## Demo